Zth (libzth)

 // ZTH_CONFIG_DO_PERF_EVENT=1 examples/5_perf

-// Play around by setting ZTH_CONFIG_ENABLE_DEBUG_PRINT=[01] or running the
+// Play around by setting ZTH_CONFIG_ENABLE_DEBUG_PRINT=[01] or running the Debug or Release build.

 static void do_work(int amount)